evan-sctg/Computer-Vision-Object-Detection-and-Segmentation/README.md

 The training script, `train.py`, performs the following tasks:

-1. **Data Preparation**: Loads and prepares the Pedestrian Dataset for training and evaluation.
+1. **Data Preparation**: Loads and prepares the pedestrian dataset for training and evaluation.
 2. **Model Customization**: Customizes the head of a pre-trained Mask R-CNN model for the specific number of classes in the dataset.
 3. **Training**: Trains the customized Mask R-CNN model using the prepared dataset.